synchancybersecurity/Daedalus---Unpatchable-Zero-Day-Subclass-Framework-/README.md

 ---

-## Legal Disclaimer
+# Legal Disclaimer

 <details>
-<summary><b>⚠️ CLICK TO EXPAND — CRITICAL LEGAL NOTICE</b></summary>
+<summary><b>⚠️ CLICK TO EXPAND CRITICAL LEGAL NOTICE</b></summary>

 ### AUTHORIZED USE ONLY

-This framework is intended **exclusively** for:
+This framework is intended *exclusively* for:
 - Authorized red team operations with explicit written authorization
 - Academic research in controlled laboratory settings
-- Hardware security research on devices you **OWN** or have **explicit permission** to test
+- Hardware security research on devices you *OWN* or have *explicit permission** to test
 - Cage laboratory environments with proper containment

-**YOU MAY NOT** use this framework to test, attack, or interrogate any system you do not own or have explicit written authorization to test.
+*YOU MAY NOT* use this framework to test, attack, or interrogate any system you do not own or have explicit written authorization to test.

 ### PHYSICAL SAFETY WARNING

-This framework interfaces with **high voltage electronics, electromagnetic pulse generators, high powered lasers, and thermal manipulation systems**.
+This framework interfaces with *high voltage electronics, electromagnetic pulse generators, high powered lasers, and thermal manipulation systems*.
 Hazards include electrocution, permanent eye damage (Class 3B/4 laser), burns/fire, and component destruction.

-**Operator Requirements:**
+*Operator Requirements:*
 - Trained personnel ONLY
 - ESD protection (wrist straps, grounded mats)
 - Laser safety eyewear (808nm rated, OD 4+)